rakeru2006/10EmployeeSummary/README.md

   ***
   General information about this project.

   The project must prompt the user to build an engineering team.
-An engineering
+Ibuild a Node CLI that takes in information about employees and generates an HTML webpage that displays summaries for each person.

 ## License :cop: :guardsman: :key:
   ***